Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

-\paragraph{Representation of the Target Variable as Bucketed Score.} While the raw \textit{Maintained} score provides a fine-grained view of repository activity, its distribution remains imbalanced, with the majority of observations concentrated at the extreme values of~0 and~10.
-This imbalance limits the ability of forecasting models to effectively learn patterns across the full score spectrum, particularly in the mid-range, where data are sparse.
-To mitigate this issue and enhance model robustness, we aggregated the raw scores into three broader buckets representing distinct maintenance activity levels: \textit{low}~(0--2), \textit{moderate}~(3--7), and \textit{high}~(8--10).
-This transformation smooths minor fluctuations in individual scores while preserving the overall maintenance behavior of repositories, leading to a more balanced and interpretable target variable for subsequent forecasting tasks.
+While the raw \textit{Maintained} score provides a fine-grained view of repository activity, its distribution remains imbalanced, with most observations concentrated at the extremes (0 and 10).
+This limits the ability of forecasting models to effectively learn patterns across the full spectrum, particularly in the sparse mid-range.
+To address this, we aggregate scores into three buckets representing distinct maintenance levels: \textit{low}~(0--2), \textit{moderate}~(3--7), and \textit{high}~(8--10).
+This transformation smooths minor fluctuations in individual scores while preserving overall behavior leading to a more balanced target variable.

 Figure~\ref{fig:rel_bucketed_Distribution_Score_Time} illustrates the temporal evolution of the three buckets between~2021 and~2023.
-Repositories with a \textit{low}~(0--2) \textit{Maintained} score constitute the largest share with~48\%, followed by~37\% classified as \textit{high}~(8--10) and~15\% as \textit{moderate}~(3--7).
-Despite a remaining skew toward the extreme categories, the bucketed representation reduces the imbalance of the raw score distribution by better representing mid-range maintenance activities, resulting in a clearer separation of maintenance levels.
-Therefore, this reformulation provides a stronger basis for forecasting maintenance behaviors.
+Repositories with a \textit{low} \textit{Maintained} score constitute the largest share with~48\%, followed by~37\% classified as \textit{high} and~15\% as \textit{moderate}.
+Despite a remaining skew toward the extremes, the bucketed representation reduces the imbalance of the raw score by better representing mid-range activities, resulting in a clearer separation of maintenance levels.
+Therefore, this reformulation offers a stronger and more interpretable basis for subsequent forecasting tasks.